 Skip to Main Content

-Best credit card sign-up bonuses for September 2023
+Best credit card bonuses for July 2024

-The best sign-up bonuses can be worth hundreds to thousands of dollars with the right redemption option, but it’s important to consider more than just the dollar value.
-The spending requirements to get the bonus must fit your budget, and you’ll have to ensure the credit card will provide you with value for years to come.
-To make it easier, we’ve analyzed credit card sign-up bonuses and provided our top picks, along with tips to help you choose.
+The best sign-up bonuses can be worth hundreds to thousands of dollars, depending on your issuer and available redemption options, but it’s important to consider more than just the dollar value.
+The spending requirements to earn these bonuses must fit your budget.
+You’ll also want to ensure the credit card will provide you with value for years to come, not just your first year.

 Best for choice of cash back category